bdfroehlich/art-gallery/README.md

+# React app for grabing images from the Metropolitan Museum of Art's API

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).